aws-samples/aws-stf-core/README.md

 <br>

-For each Data Producer, it is about using the right tool to ingest the data and route it to a [Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that will transform the source data format into an NGSI-LD entity and then publish it into the STF IoT Queue.
+For each Data Producer, it is about using the right tool to ingest the data and route it to a [Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that will transform the source data format into an NGSI-LD entity before publishing it into the STF IoT Queue.

 For example, the steps to build a Data Producer that ingests data from LoRaWAN Parking Lot sensors using a private LoRaWAN Network managed by AWS IoT Core for LoRaWAN are:

--  [Register](#register-your-first-thing-using-the-stf-iot-device-api) your parking lot sensors in the central registry using the STF IoT Device API using the [naming conventions](#naming-conventions).
+-  [Register](#register-your-first-thing-using-the-stf-iot-device-api) your parking lot sensors in the central registry using the STF IoT Service API following the [naming conventions](#naming-conventions).
 - [Onboard](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan-onboard-end-devices.html) your parking lot sensors to AWS IoT Core for LoRaWAN.
 - Create a Lambda function that will decode the payload and transform it into an NGSI-LD entity and publish it into the STF IoT Queue.
 - Assign a LoRaWAN destination to your LoRaWAN Parking lot sensors.
 The destination will route the messages to an AWS IoT Rule that will route the messages to the Lambda Function.